rick-maity-98/HIS-OPD-Module/hmis final report.md

 ---

 ### Q6.
-How can we view a patient’s complete OPD history and ensure clean display of investigations & medications?
+How can we view a patient’s complete OPD history and ensure clean display of investigations and medications?

 **Solved by:** Sushobhon Ghosh